-In 2015 the University of Sunderland was ranked 15th in the WhatUni Student Choice Awards – and the Students’ Union came fifth!
-The same summer saw the city itself place third in the UK for richness and fulfilment, while University of Sunderland student accommodation was in the Telegraph’s top 10.
+In 2019 the University of Sunderland was ranked 16th in the WhatUni Student Choice Awards – and the Student Support came 9th!
 The students are happy and the locals are happy – so here are some reasons to live in Sunderland according to Caitlin Irwin:

 A city on the coast is perfect.
 You can spend your days on bustling streets and your nights watching the sun go down on the white sandy shore.
 The award-winning beaches of Seaburn and Roker are even home to the Sunderland International Airshow every year.
 What better is there to sit through the summer or get fish and chips after a long day at university?